AI UX Design: Non-Traditional UX design process for AI products

 Keep in mind to focus on the final goal of the user, not on the process.
 Ideate the ways toremove all the steps that can be automated in the user's journey.

-One of the primary challenges is overcoming the articulation barrier.
-In our product Rhea AI, the interface helps users by asking clarifying questions using contextual clues and tags.
-This approach not only provides more context but also hints at advanced functionalities within the product, such as advanced search and contextual actions within a conversational interface.
+One of the key challenges we face is overcoming the articulation barrier.
+To tackle this, we employ clarifying questions.
+For example, let's revisit Rhea AI.
+The system assists users by asking clarifying questions based on contextual clues and tags.
+This method not only enriches the context but also highlights advanced functionalities within the product, such as enhanced search capabilities and contextual actions within the conversational interface.

 Rhea clarifies context important for efficient output

-Another challenge is showing the confidence level of the model and the reliability of the information provided.
-We tackle this by displaying the number of sources from which the information was gathered.
-This transparency ensures that users understand the trustworthiness of the information and see the actual sources utilized.
+Another challenge is effectively communicating the model's confidence level and the reliability of the information it provides.
+In the Rhea AI project, we address this by displaying the number of sources from which the information is derived.
+This transparency not only reinforces the trustworthiness of the data but also allows users to see the actual sources utilized, fostering greater confidence in their decision-making.

 Interface displays the amount of sources backing up the news

-In the next AI integration example, we show snippets of documents used in chatbot replies, indicating which ones are currently held in the “memory buffer”, or context, of the conversation.
+In the project for lawyers we talked about, we tackled the same challenge by showing document snippets used in chatbot replies, highlighting which ones are currently stored in the “memory buffer” or conversation context.

-We also address the need for user control and flexibility.
-By allowing users to change the “memory buffer” of the AI model, we enable them to adjust the context of their conversation.
-This feature gives users more freedom to shape the interaction according to their needs.
+We also focused on enhancing user control and flexibility.
+By allowing users to adjust the AI model’s “memory buffer,” they can modify the context of the conversation as needed.
+This feature empowers users to shape interactions more dynamically, giving them the freedom to tailor the experience to their specific needs.

 The interface shows data sources and snippets and allows adjustments